 Peep Into The Past

-Positive Placemakers CIC were commissioned to to deliver the Kirkham Pilot High Street Heritage Action Zone Project for Kirkham.
-The aim was to raise awareness, delivery a high-quality cultural programme that would celebrate local heritage, build capacity and connect a community, while also animating the high street.
-Creating a better sense of place and ownership of the public realm, while delivering health and wellbeing opportunities.
+The aim was to raise awareness and deliver a high-quality cultural programme that would celebrate local heritage, build capacity and connect a community, while also animating the high street.
+The overarching aim was to create a better sense of place and ownership of the public realm, while delivering health and wellbeing opportunities.

 Medieval Illuminated K For Kirkham

-This project was planned to raise awareness of local heritage and promote pride of place, as well as attracting visitors to the high street.
 The K was inspired by medieval illuminated letters, which are highly decorative.
-The wider community and pupils from local schools were invited to illustrate Kirkham’s heritage using a letter K, during a programme of workshops facilitated by artist Maxine Lee Mackie.
+The wider community and pupils from local schools were invited to illustrate Kirkham’s heritage using a letter K during a programme of workshops facilitated by artist Maxine Lee Mackie.
 The K was then incorporated into a project celebrating the high street at Christmas.

 Kirkham With Love

-A programme co-designed and created with the local community, resulting in the delivery of a high-quality engagement activities, these included pop up events in local cafes, supporting the collection of memories and stories.
-These personal accounts were woven together with aspects of local heritage to create Kirkham’s Lancashire Folk Tale, “ The Bride of Kirkham, “along with 12 bite size animations celebrating important aspects of Kirkham’s unique heritage.
-They were created by pupils from local school children, working with artist Izzie Major and Craig Sinclair.
+Activities included pop up events in local cafes, supporting the collection of memories and stories.
+Personal accounts were woven together with aspects of local heritage to create Kirkham’s Lancashire Folk Tale, “ The Bride of Kirkham,

 Voices – Oral Histories & Nostalgia

-Positive Placemakers CIC were commssioned by Helen Shearn to deliver this project as part of Kirkhams Historic England’s HAZ, Kirkham Futures.
-Positive Placemakers worked with Kirkham Local Library and a number of volunteers to deliver a high quality nostalgic events and collect collect oral histories across a number of thems.
-Bringing alive the characters, the places and ways of life, long since past.
+Positive Placemakers worked with Kirkham Local Library and a number of volunteers to deliver a series of high quality nostalgic events and to collect oral histories across a range of themes.
+The project brought alive the characters, the places and ways of life, long since past.